gfs-web-marketing/Environment-Keygens/README.md

 ## Usage

-Use the `helpers/staging-keygen.sh` file on the staging environment to generate an appropriate key for the maintenance and deployment tasks.
+Use the `staging-keygen.sh` file on the staging environment to generate an appropriate key for the maintenance and deployment tasks.
 Example: `./staging-keygen.sh My-Repo-Name`

-Use the `helpers/prod-keygen.sh` file on the production environment to generate an appropriate key for the deployment task.
+Use the `prod-keygen.sh` file on the production environment to generate an appropriate key for the deployment task.
 Example: `./prod-keygen.sh My-Repo-Name`

 ## Resources